fernandacor/equipo7_TC2008B/Videojuego/GDD_Template.md

 ~~How will the player interact with the game?
 Will they be able to choose the controls?
 What kind of in-game events are they going to be able to trigger, and how? (e.g. pressing buttons, opening doors, etc.)~~

-Utilizaremos el arreglo de teclado clásico de WASD o con flechas para el movimiento del jugador; esto incluira moverse hacia el frente o hacia atras, poder agacharse para esquivar daño y finalmente saltar para llegar a puntos claves dentro de la dimension en la que se encuentra.
+Utilizaremos el arreglo de teclado clásico de WASD o con flechas para el movimiento del jugador; esto incluira moverse en cuatro direcciones: arriba, abajo, derecho, izquierda.

 ### **Mechanics**